Labiri/nazcawiki/nazcastrategies.md

 ![nazca_execute](https://github.com/NazcaBot/nazcawiki/raw/master/res/nazca_execute.png)

+Attention: Coinbase (or any form of cryptocurrency payments) does not support subscriptions or recurring payments, however we will send you a reminder via email when the next payment is due, so you won't miss out on next rebalance!

 You will be redirected to Coinbase commerce, where you can complete the payment.
 Nazca will execute your strategy as soon as the purchase is confirmed.

 <p align="center">